vekslera/crypto_analyser/README.md

-# Bitcoin Price Tracker
+# Crypto Analyser

-A FastAPI application that fetches real-time Bitcoin-USD exchange rates, processes them with pandas, and stores them in a SQLite database.
+A FastAPI application that fetches real-time cryptocurrency prices, processes them with pandas, and stores them in a SQLite database.

 ## Features

-- Real-time Bitcoin price fetching from CoinGecko API
+- Real-time cryptocurrency price fetching from CoinGecko API
 - Pandas data series for time series analysis
 - SQLite database storage
 - REST API endpoints for data access